vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

 Traffic information must be issued to both aircraft.

 !!! example
-    **BN ADC:** "UTY7241 traffic is a rescue helicopter north of the field overhead Bald Hills, they will maintain own separation and pass behind you on approach, runway 01L, cleared to land"
+    **BN ADC:** "UTY7241 traffic is a rescue helicopter north of the field overhead Bald Hills, they will maintain own separation and pass behind you on approach, Runway 01L, cleared to land"
     **UTY7241:** "Runway 01L cleared to land, UTY7241"

 !!! example